Jakkarin-Promsee/My-Coding-Journey/README.md

 ---
 # My Project Between Grade 7-9

-## Mixer Rubber imitate Senna Siamea leaves (Engineering only)
+## Mixer Rubber imitate Senna Siamea leaves
 - ### Skills and Technologies Used
-    - **Using Skills:**
+    - **Skills and Technologies Used:**
-        - Electrical system design
+        - Engineering design.
-        - 3D Shape design
+        - Designing an electrical system using motors, switches, and batteries.
-    - **Technologies and Tools:**
+        - Designing a 3D model product with durability properties.
-        - Sketch up software for 3D design
+    - **Tools:**
-        - Use baterries and switches in electrical system
+        - Sketch up software for 3D design.

 - ### Problem Statement
     - **Problem:** Traditional rubber tapping methods face inefficiencies due to poor mixing between rubber and acid, leading to wollen rubble, reduce quality, and lower prices.